damiencorpataux/mixxs-js/README.md

 **Decks**
 - Two independent decks — load any local audio file (MP3, WAV, FLAC, OGG…)
 - Drag & drop files onto the deck, waveform, or anywhere on the deck surface
-- Zoomable spectral waveform (scroll to zoom 0.5×–64×) with centered playhead and beat grid markers
+- Zoomable spectral waveform with centered playhead and beat grid markers
+  - Scroll wheel or pinch to zoom (0.5×–64×)
+  - Click/drag or touch/drag to scratch (mutes and seeks silently)
+  - Hold without moving to pause; release to resume
-- Full-track overview waveform with moving playhead
+- Full-track overview waveform — click or tap to seek
 - BPM auto-detection — detected tempo displayed read-only per deck
 - Playback speed control with current BPM display (editable)
 - Momentary ±4% pitch bend buttons (hold to bend, release to restore)